Hydrogen: key technology of the future

 Hydrogen is the key to unlocking the future of transport.
 OMV opened Austria’s first public hydrogen filling station in October 2012.
 To promote a new generation of environmentally sound vehicles, hydrogen is being used in tried-and-tested fuel cell technology.

-OMV plays a pioneering role in hydrogen filling stations in Austria, and provides hydrogen at five filling stations.
-In Germany, OMV is part of the H2 Mobility initiative, which intends to build a comprehensive network of public refueling stations by 2023, based on the conditional growth in the number of fuel-cell vehicles on the road.
+OMV plays a pioneering role in Austria by providing hydrogen at five refueling stations.
+In Germany, OMV is part of the H2 MOBLITY initiative, which intends to build a comprehensive network of public refueling stations by 2023, based on the conditional growth in the number of fuel-cell vehicles on the road.

 Hydrogen on the road